top of page

 IMG-20250417-WA0011-01.jpeg

-Although saffron is concentrated sunlight, its rays are dangerous for the spice as long as it is not yet dried.
+Saffron to me is concentrated sunlight.
+But curiously the same sun's rays are dangerous for the spice as long as it is not yet dried.

 pencil1_frame.jpg